Outis09/8-Week-SQL-Challenge/Case Study #1- Danny's Diner/solution.md

 		    JOIN members mem
 			ON s.customer_id = mem.customer_id
 		    JOIN menu m
-			ON s.product_id = m.product_id )
+			ON s.product_id = m.product_id
+		    WHERE s.order_date <= to_date('2021 01 31','YYYY MM DD'))
 SELECT customer_id, SUM(points) AS points
 FROM points_cte
 GROUP BY customer_id;
 ```

 I used a CTE(`points_cte`) to calculate the points for each customer based on the given criteria.
-I used the `interval` data type to specify 7 days which is a week so i could give points according to the criteria.
+I used the `interval` data type to specify 7 days which is a week so I could give points according to the criteria.
 Then i queried the results from the CTE.
+I filtered to exclude `order_date` after January so i used `to_date()` to convert 2021-01-31 to a date so I could compare it with `order_date`

 customer_id	|points
 -----|-----
 A	|1370
-B	|940
+B	|820

 * Customer A had the most points with 1370 points
-* Customer B had 940 points
+* Customer B had 820 points

 ---------------